iuriaranda/lambda-telegram-bot-handler/README.md

 lambda-telegram-bot-handler
 ===========================

 Library to build and run Telegram bots in AWS Lambda platform.
+It works using the webhook option of the Telegram bot API (https://core.telegram.org/bots/api#getting-updates), and the AWS API Gateway.

 ## Usage